rohanvij20/multi-scale-edge-detection-segmentation/README.md

 # Multi-Scale Edge Detection and Segmentation

-A computer vision project implementing and comparing different edge detection algorithms and using them as a basis for image segmentation.
+A computer vision project implementing and comparing different edge detection algorithms and using them as a basis for image segmentation using the Berkeley Segmentation Dataset (BSDS300).

 ## Project Overview